Other posts from the On a visit to.. series:

 That New Yorkers are rude and won’t ever pay attention to you if you need help.
-Also the fact that everything in New York is really expensive – which in a way is true as the rents and the restaurants – but there are ways to survive even on a tight budget; there’s pizza for a $1, lots of parties with free drinks for the first few hours, free entry for the museums on certain days etc.
+Also, the fact that everything in New York is really expensive – which in a way is true as the rents and the restaurants – but there are ways to survive even on a tight budget; there’s pizza for $1, lots of parties with free drinks for the first few hours, free entry for the museums on certain days, etc.

-Please share your experience from your first days in New York?
+Share your experience from your first days in New York.

-Where should we head to after New York?
+Where should we go after visiting New York?

 Who is Martina Dechevska?

-Recently I started revising and translating my novel in English.
+Recently I started revising and translating my novel into English.

-- – – – – – -P.S.
-Martina, thanks for taking your time sharing with us your beautiful photographs and answer our questions!
+P.S.
+Martina, thanks for taking your time sharing with us your beautiful photographs and answering our questions!

 I’ve only ever spent two days (one at a time) in New York City, both on bus trips.
 You saw and experienced so much more than I did.